tcltk/tcl/doc/dev/value-history.md

 Software written to support Unicode 1.1 can then accept Unicode 2 data streams,pass them through and output them again undamaged.
 In this way a middleware written to an obsolete Unicode standard can still support providers and clients that seek to use characters assigned only in a later standard.
+The middleware would fail to properly answer any questions about the later-assigned characters, such as a **string is alpha** test, but could still not be immediately useless.
 Unicode 1.1 left open the possibility that any codepoint in UCS-2 might one day be assigned.
 Tcl 8.1 imposes no conditions on the encoding of any **Tcl_UniChar** value at all.

-The standards specifying text encodings publish in the mid-1990s were quite clear and explicit about the right way to do things.
+The standards specifying text encodings published in the mid-1990s were quite clear and explicit about the right way to do things.
 They were often less demanding and specific about how to respond in the presence of errors.
-The spirit of Postel's Robustness Principle
+The spirit of the Postel Robustness Principle

 >	*Be liberal in what you accept, and conservative in what you send.*